 Flashing as a Covered Item

-Step flashing, counter flashing, and valley flashing at dormers are part of the covered roof system.
-Hail damage to these components — denting, displacement, cracking — is a functional damage item that affects waterproofing and qualifies for coverage under most Colorado homeowner’s policies.
-The fact that flashing damage is less visually dramatic than missing shingles does not make it less covered.
+Step flashing, counter flashing, and valley flashing are part of the roof system.
+Damage to these components is functional damage and is typically covered under most policies.

 Collateral Damage on Dormer Walls